jalenp00/devJobs/README.md

 # devJobs
-This a personal project for expand my skillset and knowledge base.
+This a personal project to expand my skillset and knowledge base.